HomeEuropeBelarusPolotsk sights

 The Center of Europe - an interesting attraction of Polotsk

-This sign depicts the northern hemisphere with the city’s coat of arms in the form of a small ship.
-It stands in a convenient place for walks of citizens and guests of the city, on a beautiful and well-maintained avenue Skorina.
+This sign depicts the northern hemisphere, on which the city’s coat of arms is set in the form of a small ship.

 The shaft of Ivan the Terrible